Sender Domains and Email Authentication

 ### Invalid Sender Domain

-1. Use only the domain part, such as `example.com` or `mail.example.com`.
+1. Enter only your domain, such as `example.com` or `mail.example.com`.

 2. Remove `https://`, page paths, spaces, and email display names.